viridia/vortex.web/README.md

 ## Looking for Contributions

 I would be very interested in contributions for additional operator types.
-Note, however, that it is strongly preferred that operators be seamlessly tileable, which can be a challenge with certain algorithms.

 Feel free to create a GitHub issue if you have an idea you'd like to see implemented.